 Marketing automation is fast becoming a valuable marketing technology tool in B2B organisations, with more than half of companies already using it.
 But like anything in marketing, for marketing automation to be effective, it requires all the other aspects of your life science marketing machine to be functioning well.
 Underpinning this is having a clear overall marketing and communications strategy in place, including knowing who your target audience is and what they care about, making sure your value propositions are laser focussed on customer needs, and communicating the value you offer via credible, compelling messaging.

-However, even with a robust marketing strategy in place, there are several common pitfalls that many life science marketing departments fall into when implementing automation technology.
+However, even with a robust life sciences marketing strategy in place, there are several common pitfalls that many marketing departments fall into when implementing automation technology.
 These can be a result of anything from not having deep enough insights into your customers, through to a misunderstanding of the technological aspects of automation.

 Irrespective of the reason, falling into these traps can be costly and negates many of the benefits that marketing automation can bring to life science companies.
 In this blog post, we’ll cover some of the most common marketing automation pitfalls that life science companies face and discuss the steps you can take to avoid them.

 Please note: Based on the above, throughout this blog we’ve assumed that you already have the fundamentals of your marketing and communications strategy in place.
 However, if building your life science marketing strategy is something you need support with, fear not, our team of marketing experts can help.
 Learn more about the strategy services we offer here.

 The importance of an effective marketing automation plan